-These double chocolate muffins are moist and hearty.
+These double chocolate chip muffins are moist and hearty.
 They have beautiful domed tops, intense in chocolate flavor, and take less than 30 minutes to make!

 - 2 cups (250g) all-purpose flour

 - 1 cup (200g) granulated sugar